adarshurs/adarshurs/README.md

 - 👋 Hi, I’m @adarshurs
 - 👀 I’m a flutter mobile app developer and a tech enthusiast
-- 🌱 I've been working independently from last 6 or so years on mobile apps, do check out my apps on https://vlcmobileremote.com
+- 🌱 I've been working independently from last 6 or so years on mobile apps, check out my apps on https://vlcmobileremote.com
 - 📫 Reach me on twitter.com/adarshurs for collabrations and opportunities

 <!---